House and Club Culture

 - From Prefects, Club Captains, House Captains to Student Councils, Head Boy and Head Girl, students are elected by their peers to provide leadership and guidance in the school community.
 Ambassadors work with the counsellors to help ensure that other students transition well both in and out of school and are happy during their time there.

 - Activities such as Model United Nations, International interaction and exchanges give students the opportunity to put forward their ideas in constructive ways and to interact with students from other international schools.
 All these activities, and more, ensure that CCIS students get plenty of experience in leadership.

 Parents Update and Open door policy

 - CCIS believes that education does not flow one way.
 Platforms are created to share ideas, suggestions, views, etc. with each other.

-- An online platform is created for connecting our stakeholders virtually.
-This app is compatible with smartphones as well as local computers.
+- An online platform is created for connecting our parents virtually.
+The App is compatible with smartphones as well as local computers.

-- Daily updates on the academic coverage is sent to parents through this app.
-This platform is a tool for sharing ideas, perspectives, suggestions and opinions.
+- Daily updates on the academic coverage are sent to parents through this app.
+Regular updates are also sent to parents on their wards appreciations and misdemeanours.